barchart/events-public/README.md

 * [events-client-js](./packages/sdk-js) - JavaScript SDK.
 Simplifies interaction with backend.
 * [events-api-common](./packages/common-js) - Shared JavaScript code, used by the SDK and backend.

-### Development
+### Releases

-If you are working on packages within this repository, please follow these procedures for release:
+If you are working on packages within this repository, use the following procedures for releasing changes:

 * Ensure dependencies are up-to-date.
 * Scan the code for lint.